cthulhustig/autojimmy/docs/known_issues.md

 4. ln -s /usr/lib/python3/dist-packages/PyQt5 <VENV_PATH>/lib/<PYTHON_VERSION>/site-packages/PyQt5

 > [!NOTE]
-> There may be a better way to resolve [Integrated Traveller Map view is blank](https://github.com/cthulhustig/autojimmy#debianubuntu-the-integrated-traveller-map-view-is-blank).
+> There may be a better way to resolve [The Traveller Map window is blank](#debianubuntu-the-traveller-map-window-is-blank).
 > If you know of one, please raise an [Issue](https://github.com/cthulhustig/autojimmy/issues)
 > with details of how so I can update this help.